-~ These insanely delicious, ridiculously EASY Carolina-Style Instant Pot Shredded BBQ Chicken Sandwiches are an adaptation of our crazy-popular, beloved slow cooker recipe.
-Inspired by our epic family beach vacations along the Eastern Carolina shore, this recipe takes just minutes to prep and is a total snap in your pressure cooker (so you can spend more time at the beach)! ~
+~ These insanely delicious, ridiculously EASY Carolina-Style Instant Pot Shredded BBQ Chicken Sandwiches are an adaptation of our crazy-popular slow cooker recipe.
+It’s inspired by our epic family beach vacations along the Eastern Carolina shore.
+You can use either fresh or frozen chicken, and it takes just minutes to prep for your pressure cooker (so you can spend more time at the beach)! ~

 This Recipe Is: • Ready in 30 Minutes or Less •